Bhwalee/Classification/writeup.md

 Using classification models we learned during class, I wanted to pick the model based on strong cross-validation model.
 Strong feature - outcome relation shows which feature to focus on and what needs to be tweaked in order to get higher F1 score.
 I specifically focused on revamping Recall score because that is what correctly guesses from the total dataset.

 # Tools
-Numpy and Pandas for data manipulation
+Numpy and Pandas for data manipulation;
-Scikit-learn for modeling
+Scikit-learn for modeling;
 Matplotlib and Seaborn for plotting

 # Communication